Management Structure

 - Restricted stock

-- Consisting of a financial evaluation portion (80%) and a nonfinancial evaluation portion (20%)
+Cash compensation designed to promote steady attainment of performance targets every fiscal year and corporate value creation over the medium to long term Consisting of a financial evaluation portion (80%) and a nonfinancial evaluation portion (20%)

-- 2Stock ownership guidelines
+4. Stock ownership guidelines

 Effective the 75th fiscal year (ended March 31, 2025), the Corporation will establish the following guidelines for the number of shares of its stock to be held by directors during their terms of office, with the aim of steadily increasing corporate value and further promoting common interests between directors and shareholders.